scrayosnet/passage/README.md

 passage is a Minecraft network [transfer][transfer-packet] router to send connecting players to their corresponding servers and act as an entrypoint to the network.
-While traditional Minecraft networks relied on proxies like [BungeeCord][bungeecord-docs], [Waterfall][waterfall-docs] or [Velocity][velocity-docs], passage is only an entrypoint and initial router and drops the connection to the player right after the routing.
+While traditional Minecraft networks relied on proxies like [BungeeCord][bungeecord-docs], [Waterfall][waterfall-docs] or [Velocity][velocity-docs], passage is only an entrypoint and initial router and drops the connection to the player right after the routing, improving performance and reliability in the process.

+This is possible through the [transfer packet][transfer-packet] of the official Minecraft: Java Edition [protocol]. passage validates connecting players, handles authentication, resource pack installation and status pings and then redirects the players to any dynamic backend server.
+Since the [transfer packet][transfer-packet] was only added in Minecraft [1.20.5][minecraft-1-20-5], passage can only handle Minecraft clients starting from this version.

 ## Motivation

+Despite the universal success and reliability of conventional proxies like [Velocity][velocity-docs], [Waterfall][waterfall-docs] and [BungeeCord][bungeecord-docs], the general concept of a proxy that transcribes all packages brings a lot of problems with it.

 * fast
 * reliable